 Narrative therapy has its roots in the well-known phrase, "the person is not the problem, the problem is the problem."
 In other words, a person's framing and storytelling around their past experiences can play a large role in how they view the future and their own decision making.

-This therapy approach sets itself apart from the rest by not seeking to fundamentally transform the client through therapy.
-Instead, it takes aim at the way the person views themself and their past experiences.
+The narrative therapy approach sets itself apart from the rest by not seeking to fundamentally transform the client through therapy.
+Instead, it takes aim at the way the person views themselves and their past experiences.
 By re-framing the past, they will allow themselves to have space between their challenges/issues and themselves.

 Narratives are authentic to you, and they are a representation of how you see yourself.
-As a result, narratives can be extremely powerful in building positive thinking about your own mental health.
-Community work can also help a great deal when it comes to creating a new narrative for your issues.
+As a result, narratives can be extremely powerful in building positive thinking about your own life and mental health.

 A wide variety of people can benefit from this approach, including those with eating disorders, attachment issues, general anxiety or depression, grief, and many more mental health challenges.